Some of the numbers presented in this website may not be the most recent available

 The economy of Guadeloupe depends on tourism, agriculture and services but the territory is dependent upon France for subsidies and imports.

-Guadeloupe is geologically a volcanic island in the Lesser Antilles covered by limestones laid down as reefs.
+The islands of Guadeloupe in the Lesser Antilles comprise volcanic rocks and limestones in the Caribbean Sea.
+Guadeloupe is geologically a volcanic island covered by limestones laid down as reefs.
 Basse-Terre is of rough volcanic terrain whilst Grande-Terre is a flat limestone plain.

-Globalshift believes it is unlikely to achieve any production in the future.
-No exploration wells have ever been drilled on the islands or in their surrounding waters.
+Globalshift believes the territory is unlikely to achieve any production in the future.

 GUADELOUPE